 Is the course marked?

 - Not well.
-We’ll do some flour in Shady Rest Park, and some pinwheels throughout the Bike Park… and most of the trails are signed… but We STRONGLY advise you carry a GPS, cue sheet, and maps (especially if doing an ITT) or get on someone’s wheel that knows the course.
+We’ll do some flour in Shady Rest Park, and some pinwheels throughout the Bike Park… and most of the trails are signed… but We STRONGLY advise you carry a GPS, cue sheet, and/or maps or get on someone’s wheel that knows the course.
 If you’re very familiar with Mammoth trails, you might be able to get by without GPS – but be warned, the Shady Rest section is very confusing with all the intersections/options, etc.

 How are results tabulated?